noisyboiler/wampy/README.rst

 News will print out in your second terminal!

-For further documentation see _ReadTheDocs.
+For further documentation see ReadTheDocs_.

 ::